axonops/async-python-cassandra/CONTRIBUTING.md

 ## Questions?

-Feel free to open an issue with your question or reach out to the maintainers directly.
+Feel free to:
+- Open an issue on our [GitHub Issues](https://github.com/axonops/async-python-cassandra/issues) page
+- Contact us at community@axonops.com
+- Visit [AxonOps](https://axonops.com) to learn more about our work

 Thank you for contributing! 🎉